pulumi/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/spinnaker.md

 [Pulumi Access Token](https://app.pulumi.com/account/tokens) for the Pulumi account that you will use in your pipeline.
 Save the value of the token with the key `PULUMI_ACCESS_TOKEN` in your Kubernetes `Secret` resource.

-If you do not use the Pulumi Service backend, the `PULUMI_ACCESS_TOKEN` is optional.
+If you do not use the Pulumi Cloud backend, the `PULUMI_ACCESS_TOKEN` is optional.
 Instead, you should make sure that Pulumi has the credentials to access whichever backend URL you do choose to use.

 Here's an **example** `Secret` resource applied in a Spinnaker installation.